bombchus/z64-music-wiki/docs/vanilla-reference/audiobanks.md

     ??? audiobank "Audiobank 0x25 (Unused Bank)"

         Audiobank `0x25` only contains instruments with bad pointers and broken samples.
-This audiobank is not used anywhere in-game, it's most likely leftover data from the development cycle; however, since it is unused that means it can be used for *anything*.
+This audiobank is not used anywhere in-game, it is most likely leftover data from the development cycle; however, since it is unused that means it can be used for *anything*.
 Do not import the instruments from this audiobank, they will only place garbage data.

         The number of instruments, drum, and sound effects, as well as the audiotable the audiobank uses, are listed below: